Adventures with Agile have partnered with ICAgile

 We will launch the UK’s first ICAgile-accredited course to offer the ICP-ENT certification later this month.
 The course is called “Enterprise Agility Masterclass”; the first time we will be running this as an accredited class is on the 22nd – 24th November in London.

-Our Coaching for Enterprise Agility course will be offered in January 2018 in London and NYC for the ICP-CAT certification.
-Super Early Bird tickets are on sale at a special “pre-accreditation” price.
+Our Coaching for Enterprise Agility course will be offered in February 2018 in London and NYC for the ICP-CAT certification.

 We hope you can join us – see this page for more information.